gravitational/teleport/docs/admin-guide.md

 ### Configuration Flags

-Lets cover some of these flags in more detail:
+Let's cover some of these flags in more detail:

 * `--roles` flag tells Teleport which services to start.
 It is a comma-separated list of roles.
 The possible values are `auth`, `node` and `proxy`.
 The default